The Bone Season: Reception

+Television adaptation

+Television rights to The Bone Season were acquired by Rainmaker Content in 2021, with an eight-part miniseries planned.

+In November 2025, Samantha Shannon confirmed on social media that the rights had been returned to her and no adaptation was currently in the works.

 Series

 Prequel novella, The Pale Dreamer, was released as an e-book in 2016.
 The second installment, The Mime Order was released on 27 January 2015.
 The third installment, The Song Rising was released on 7 March 2017.
 In 2020 Shannon released an additional e-book novella, The Dawn Chorus, set between the third and fourth novels.
-The fourth installment was released January 26, 2021 and it is called The Mask Falling.
+The fourth installment, The Mask Falling, was released 26 January 2021.

 In April 2021 Shannon confirmed that work was underway on an untitled fifth installment, with publication expected in 2024.
 The completed series is expected to have a total of seven novels, with the sixth installment expected to be published in 2026.

 Supplementary work On the Merits of Unnaturalness, being an extraordinary treatise upon the Seven Orders of Clairvoyance, was published in 2016.